Armour/Multiplayer-FPS/README.md

     * **Run** towards four different directions
     * **Jump** without affecting upper part body (**achieved by unity3d body mask**)
     * **Shoot** without affecting lower part body (**achieved by unity3d body mask**)
-    * All the original models and their animations were found from **[Mixamo](https://www.mixamo.com/)**, which is a pretty good game model website run by Adobe
     * **Unity Blend Tree**
       * This makes the player walk or run more naturally.
 It uses interpolation function to map different combinations of user input to different animations.
       * ![img](Images/4.jpg)